haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s2.md

 ## Summary of the Child or Young Person’s History

 ***CRITICAL: This summary MUST NOT exceed 500 words (approximately 3000 characters).***
-*It should be written as a short list of bullet points.*
+It should be written as a short block of text.
+Some use of bullet points is allowed, but should not be fully bullet-pointed

 *   **A brief overview of the child or young person’s circumstances.**
 *   **A summary of how to communicate with the child or young person, and how best to engage them in decision making.**